Po' Monkey's

 Po' Monkey's was a juke joint in unincorporated Bolivar County, Mississippi, United States, outside of Merigold.
 The juke joint was founded in the early 1960s and was one of the last rural juke joints in the Mississippi Delta.
 It ceased operating after the death of operator Willie "Po' Monkey" Seaberry in 2016.

 The shack was originally sharecroppers' quarters.
-The building is made of tin and plywood, held together by nails, staples, and wires, loosely fashioned and made by Seaberry.
+It is made of tin and plywood, held together by nails, staples, and wires, loosely fashioned and made by Seaberry.
 The low ceilings of the joint were lined with Christmas lights, naked babydolls, street signs, wrapping paper, disco balls, and dozens of stuffed-animal monkeys.
 The outside of the joint features a sign reading: "No Loud Music, No Dope Smoking, No Rap Music."
 Po' Monkey's was operated by Seaberry until his death in 2016.
 He also had a life estate in the property itself, meaning that he owned it during his lifetime.
 Upon his death, ownership of the property (but not the building's contents) reverted to the Hiter family.